meilisearch/demos/README.md

 The front is deployed to GitHub Pages.

-All gems data and main of HTML/CSS come from [Rubygems website](https://rubygems.org/).
+All gems data and main of HTML/CSS come from [RubyGems website](https://rubygems.org/).

 The script to fetch data and push them to MeiliSearch runs every day on Heroku with to Heroku Scheduler.